Jorge Glas

 Jorge David Glas Espinel ([ˈxoɾ.xe ðaˈβið ɣlas espiˈnel]; born 13 September 1969) is an Ecuadorian politician and electrical engineer.
 He served as Vice President of Ecuador from 24 May 2013 to 13 December 2017.
-President Lenín Moreno suspended Glas of his official duties as Vice President on 3 August 2017.
+Then Ecuadorian president Lenín Moreno suspended Glas of his official duties as vice president on 3 August 2017.
 In December 2017, Glas was sentenced to six years imprisonment by a Criminal Tribunal of the National Court of Justice, for receiving over $13.5 million in bribes in the Odebrecht scandal.
-He was released from prison on 10 April 2022.
+In April 2024 during a raid on the Mexican embassy by Ecuadorian police, Glas was arrested and held in prison, resulting in Mexico severing relations with Ecuador.

-Personal life
+Early life and education

 Jorge Glas was born 13 September 1969 in Guayaquil.
-He has known and been friends with President Rafael Correa since their time as boy scouts.
+His paternal grandfather was a German Jewish immigrant named Heriberto Glas Cohen who escaped the Nazi regime.
+For this reason, he holds German citizenship.
+He has known and been friends with Rafael Correa, the former president of Ecuador, since their time as boy scouts.

-Education

-He holds a degree in electrical and electronics engineering from the ESPOL which he obtained on 22 September 2008.
+On 22 September 2008, Glas graduated in electrical and electronics engineering from the ESPOL.
 National Assembly member for the Patriotic Society Party, Galo Lara, reported Glas on 3 January 2013 to the police for plagiarism in his thesis and for holding public office while not being qualified to do so.
 Lara said that Glas during his term as General Manager of the Solidarity Fund needed an academic title of the third degree, which Glas did not have.
 Glas's thesis was reviewed by Genove Gneco, a professor from the Dominican Republic who found suspected plagiarism in four theses by top governmental officials in his own country, including then-President Danilo Medina.
 Gneco found 35% of Glas's thesis to be suspected plagiarism.
 An investigation by a commission set up by ESPOL acquitted Glas of plagiarism.
 Glas however recognized that he should have cited his sources better.

+Political career

-Since 2007 Glas has held several political appointments in the government of Rafael Correa.
+Starting in 2007, Glas held several political appointments in the government of Rafael Correa.
 He was general manager of the now-closed Solidarity Fund between 2007 and 2009.
 The company was an amalgamation of several public companies of telecommunications and electricity generation and distribution.
 He was also president of the National Telecommunications Council.

-Afterwards Glas was Minister of Telecommunications and later became Coordinating Minister of Strategic Sectors.
+Afterwards, Glas was Minister of Telecommunications and later became Coordinating Minister of Strategic Sectors.
 He directed the merger of Andinatel S.A. and Pacifitel S.A. into the National Corporation of Telecommunications, a corporation of which he became the first chairperson.

-As Coordinating Minister of Strategic Sectors he was responsible for building several hydroelectric stations.
+As Coordinating Minister of Strategic Sectors, he was responsible for building several hydroelectric stations.